TheRedBrain/rpg-inventory/README.md

 - Sheathe Weapons: Puts the items in the main hand and the offhand slot into their corresponding sheathed hand slots.
 When pressed again, swaps the items back
-- Toggle Two-handing Stance: Puts the items in the main hand slot into the sheathed main hand slot.
-When pressed again, swaps the item back
+- Toggle Two-handing Stance: Puts the items in the offhand slot into the sheathed offhand slot.
+When pressed again, swaps the item back.
+This is not possible, when the main hand item is in the "non_two_handed_items" item tag.
 When the main hand item is sheathed, the main hand slot contains the item in the selected hotbar slot, like in vanilla.
 When the offhand item is sheathed, the offhand slot contains an empty item stack.
 On its own this is not very useful, it's designed to be used in combination with other mods like [Better Combat Extension](https://modrinth.com/mod/bettercombat-extension).